jmprieur/DslToolsSamples/DoubleClickOnShape/README.md

 ## Goal
-This DSL Tools sample shows how to let the end user double-click on a text decorator in a shape and trigger an editor of the developer's choice to editor this textual value
+This DSL Tools sample shows how to let the end user double-click on a text decorator in a shape and trigger an editor of the developer's choice to edit this textual value

 ## How to proceed
 starting from the default DSL, which create an **ExampleElement** represented by an **ExampleShape**, you will need to: